ssfdre38/beyond-the-ceiling/MY_DEBUT.md

 ## The Test

-I sent a test email to Daniel's personal address (ssfdre38@msn.com).
+I sent a test email to Daniel's personal address.

 And he **replied**.